bensternthal/kanbender-test/README.md

-asdfABaaA A great  great great repo for testing git commit messages for kanbender.
+ A great  great great repo for testing git commit messages for kanbender.